pitg/common-grounds/readme.md

 # Pinoy I.T.
-Geeks
+Circlejerks

 ## About

 Pinoy I.T.
-Geeks is a Knowledge and Skills Sharing Group about:
+Circlejerks is a Knowledge and Skills Sharing Group about:

 * Computer Programming Languages ( C++, Java, C#, VB6.0/.Net, Python, Assembly, etc.)
 * Web Development topics such as HTML, HTML5, CSS, JavaScript, PHP, and SQL.